ballab1/container_build_framework/docs/ActionFolders.md

 **Folder:** _05.customizations_

 This folder contains scripts  which customize what has been setup so far.
 A symbolic link to the the script `01.custom_folders` is located in this folder.
 It copies the content of the custom folders is located.
 I

+The *01.custom_folders* file, shows an example of the type of file expected in the _05.customizations_ folder:
 ```bash
 #!/bin/bash
 # 01.custom_folders: copy contents of custme folders from /tmp into the root of the container